137 Domain Road, South Yarra

-Architecturally applauded, Domain Lodge received the Multiple Housing Architecture Award and Interior Architecture Commendation at the 2015 Victorian Architecture Awards, in addition to receiving a Highly Commended in the Residential Multi category at the 2015 Idea Awards.
+Domain Lodge received the Multiple Housing Architecture Award and Interior Architecture Commendation at the 2015 Victorian Architecture Awards.
+The property also received Highly Commended in the Residential Multi category at the 2015 Idea Awards.

-Delivering the construction from the ground up, Schiavello worked closely with the award-winning designers to bring their vision to life.
-The custom-built aluminium and steel front facade features high performance, double glazed units that act both acoustically and thermally.
+Delivering the property from the ground up, Schiavello Construction VIC worked closely with the designers to bring their vision to life.
+The custom-built aluminium and steel front façade features high performance, double-glazed units that feature both acoustic and thermal properties.

-Vast open living areas throughout the space presented a level of complexity rarely seen in concrete work, and the level of collaboration between Schiavello, the designers, expert concreters, and engineers yielded spectacular results.
+The vast open living areas throughout the space hides complex concrete work.
+“It was an exercise in precision,” says Schiavello Managing Director, Peter Schiavello.
+Intricate use of in situ concrete presented a level of complexity rarely seen in concrete work.
+The level of collaboration between Schiavello Construction, the designers, expert concreters, and engineers yielded spectacular results.

-A high level of detail is seen inside and out, with materials and themes from the exterior carried internally including concrete ceilings and extensive off-form concrete walls, stained black timber walls and joinery, glass, and fine blackened brass detailing.
+A high level of detail is seen inside and out, with materials and themes from the exterior carried internally.
+This includes the concrete ceilings and extensive off-form concrete walls, stained black timber walls and joinery, glass, and fine blackened brass details.
 Expansive voids allow light-filled views to be enjoyed throughout.